-NOTE Prime the pump heads with alcohol only if the regular procedure, described before, is ineffective.
+NOTE Prime the pump heads with alcohol only if the procedure described in Section B.5.1 and Section B.5.2 are ineffective.

 - 1. Connect a 10 mL syringe (P/N 054578) to the luer port on the priming block (see Figure B-4). - 2.
 Open the pressure transducer waste valve (see Figure B-4) by turning the knob counterclockwise about two turns. - 3.
 Turn the priming block valve counterclockwise about two turns. - 4.
 Turn on the pump. - 5.
 Use the syringe to slowly push alcohol through the pump.
 Avoid pushing any air trapped in the syringe through the pump, as this will result in loss of prime.
 Verify that alcohol with no trapped bubbles is traveling down the waste line from the transducer. - 6.
 Continue pushing on the syringe until you have closed the priming block valve.
 Do not overtighten.
 Disconnect the syringe from the priming block.
 The pressure transducer waste valve should remain open. - 7.
 Press Prime to purge the alcohol from the pump heads and flush the heads with the desired eluent.